 The Most Important Day

-Through visits with congressional leaders, Seminar participants can help ensure that critical programs and the civil rights of all people with intellectual and developmental disabilities are protected.
+Through visits with Congressional leaders, participants can help ensure that critical programs and the civil rights of all people with IDD are protected.

-Tips For The Hill Meetings
+Tips for Hill Meetings

 Here are some tips to help you have more productive meetings with your Senators and Representative: